sveinpg/build-your-own-react/README.md

 }
 ```

-Strictly speaking your component now just has a property `state`, it doesn't really _have_ state.
+Strictly speaking, your component now just has a property called `state`, it doesn't really _have_ state.
 As you may know, in React you can use `this.setState()` to change this property, and finally make your component stateful.

 :trophy: Implement `setState` in `react/Component.js`.